 Denis was a soprano chorister in his early days and practised at Manchester College, which was used during the war as a shadow Admiralty Office.
 The younger choristers got up to all sorts of pranks.
 While the choirmaster was busy playing the organ, the boys could go on their hands and knees under the benches and find a spiral staircase that took them to a roof which had a fortified parapet and walkways.
 They could go all over the roof of Manchester College, which was almost linked with Wadham College so the boys could go from one to the other.

 Oxford wasn’t systematically bombed unlike Coventry and Denis remembers thinking what on earth they would do when there was peace, as there wouldn’t be any news.
-There has always been speculation as to why Oxford escaped the bombing.

 The Oxford and Cambridge boat race was held on the River Thames in some of the war years.
 These were unofficial boat races but nevertheless were important for the universities.
 One race took place between Sandford and Oxford.
 Denis got the bus to Sugworth Crescent at the northern end of Radley and walked down Sandford Lane to watch the crews set off.
 [Note: There was an unofficial boat race at Henley in 1940 and another between Sandford and Oxford in 1943.
 Also in 1943 there was a race from Black Bridge (Nuneham railway bridge) to the island by Radley College boathouse.
 It is estimated that 7,000–10,000 people watched the latter race from the riverbank.]